 All of the Mexican ingredients are available everywhere anymore.
 Major chains, organic groceries and specialty Latin shops sell everything you need for this recipe.
 Don’t wimp out!
 Don’t give in to any inherited women’s magazine cooking tendencies.
 Risk with the authentic ingredients, and you’ll be glad you did.

-- 3 handfuls of stale bits of tortilla chips, shaken to reduce salt
+- 3 handfuls tortilla chips - shaken to reduce salt

-- 1 tablespoon of ground cumin, more to taste
+- 1 tablespoon ground cumin - more to taste

-- 1 tablespoon of ground coriander, more to taste
+- 1 tablespoon ground coriander - more to taste

 - Pour the chicken broth into the crockpot and switch it on to low.
 You will never need to go to high for this recipe.